Posted on Leave a comment

 Ormond Beach Historical Trust

-This marker is placed by the City of Ormond Beach and is not a part of the Florida Department of State marker program.
+The City of Ormond Beach placed this marker and is not a part of the Florida Department of State marker program.

 If you wish to learn more about Timucuan culture there is an excellent book I can recommend.